QtaWeon/greentrition_app/README.md

 # greentrition - Intolerance nutrition barcode scan app.

 greentrition is a Flutter app that empowers users with food intolerances to make informed choices.
 Scan barcodes, discover ingredients, and find products that fit your dietary needs.
-(German version)
+(The project was originally developed in 2021 as a personal project and is of German language.)

 ## Features